learn-co-curriculum/dsc-decision-trees-lab/README.md

 ### Re-grow the tree using entropy

 The default impurity criterion in scikit-learn is the Gini impurity.
-We can change it to entropy by passing in `criterion='entropy'` argument to the classifier in the training phase.
+We can change it to entropy by passing in the argument `criterion='entropy'` to the classifier in the training phase.

-- Create an instance of decision tree classifier with `random_state=10` for reproducibility.
+- Create an instance of a decision tree classifier with `random_state=10` for reproducibility.
 Make sure you use entropy to calculate impurity
-- Fit this classifier to training data
+- Fit this classifier to the training data
 - Run the given code to plot the decision tree